Brown wrasse: Distribution and habitat

 The brown wrasse can be found in Eastern Atlantic from Portugal to Morocco, including the Azores, as well as in the Mediterranean Sea, throughout the entire area except for the eastern Levantine and Black Sea.

 It can be found on reefs around rocks, amongst seaweeds and in seagrass beds between shallows and 50 m.

 Threats to this species include habitat degradation, specifically the reduction of Posidonia seagrass beds, however, the population has not shown any serious signs of decline.

 Fishing

 In artisanal fishing it is often caught in small quantities using nets and longlines, all year long, but much better from the Spring to the end of the Autumn.

 In recreational fishing it is often caught on rod and reel and on the handline.
 As bait, various worms and crabs can be used, as well as small chunks of fish.

 When found in the shallows, it can be caught using a speargun, especially larger specimens.

 Cuisine

-Meat is soft, tender, easy to digest and very tasty.

-It can be prepared in numerous ways, but it is best barbequed and served with some olive oil, lemon juice, garlic and parsley.
-Also, it can be boiled or prepared as part of mixed fish stew.
-Small specimens are fried.
+The fish's meat is soft and tender.
+Larger specimens may be barbequed or eaten in a soup; small specimens are fried.